-As with all security strategy, you should develop your interpretation based on your specific business needs.
+As with all security strategies, you should develop your interpretation based on your specific business needs.
 Now, let’s move on to the first of our solutions to protect against insider threats in cybersecurity.

 Before outlining your strategy, you must look at what is at stake from insider threats at your company.
 The most common risks to your company consist of the following:

 - Revenue: According to a global study of insider threats, the average cost of a cybersecurity breach involving employees or others within an organization is $8.7 million.
-Organizations where security breach occurs usually loses the trust of its customers who take their business elsewhere.
+Organizations where a security breach occurs usually lose the trust of their customers who take their business elsewhere.

 - Competitive Advantage: Insider threats often result in private or proprietary information going public.

 - Reputation: Once an insider threat is caught and revealed to the public, trust in your organization is diminished.

 - Loss of Organization Productivity: Each insider-related security event requires a lot of man-hours associated with detection, containment, clean up, communication, and more.
 Large groups of employees will have to spend time dealing with the event consequences vs. their regular tasks which impacts organization’s productivity.